-Quantification and Statistical analysis: Image analysis and quantification was performed in Fiji, Excel, and Matlab.
-Matlab was used to perform statistical analysis and calculate statistical significance using two-tailed student t-tests where ns=p>0.05, =p<0.05, =p<0.01, and =p<0.0001.
+Quantification and Statistical analysis

+Image analysis and quantification were performed in Fiji, Excel, and Matlab.
+Matlab was used to perform statistical analysis and calculate statistical significance using two-tailed Student t tests where ns = p > 0.05, = p < 0.05, = p < 0.01, and = p < 0.001.